Combinatorial Data Augmentation: A Key Enabler to Bridge Geometry- and Data-Driven WiFi Positioning: Introduction

 \subsubsection{DP Approach}

-Following the recent advancement of \emph{machine learning} (ML) and big data analytics, DP has received significant attention to cope with the NLoS issue mentioned above.
-This is thanks to its is robustness to measurement perturbations by exploiting many data points and hidden location-dependent features.
-Specifically, by using many PEs as a dataset, ML aims at finding the best mapping function between each PE and the corresponding ground-truth label.
+Following the recent advancement of \emph{machine learning} (ML) and big data analytics, DP has received significant attention to cope with the NLoS issue mentioned above, thanks to its robustness to measurement perturbations by exploiting many data points and hidden location-dependent features.
+Specifically, using many PEs as a dataset, ML aims to find the best mapping function between each PE and the corresponding ground-truth label.
 We can annotate different labels depending on the concerned purpose of using DP.
-Two representative directions are introduced as follows.
+Two representative directions are introduced~below.

-First, suppose we set a binary label representing LoS and NLoS propagations.
+First, consider a binary label representing LoS and NLoS propagations.
 In that case, the resultant DP algorithm is a classifier to identify between the two, helping accurate localization by excluding or mitigating the NLoS effect.
 In \cite{Marano2010}, a support vector machine is used to identify the LOS/NLoS of UWB by extracting several features from its multi-path profile, including energy and delay spreads.
 A WiFi signal's LoS/NLoS identification is tackled in \cite{Choi2018}, where its finite bandwidth makes it challenging to resolve multiple signal paths.
 Instead, a series of \emph{channel state information} (CSI) is used as a feature of a recurrent neural network.
-In \cite{Huang2020}, a power angle spectrum containing AoA and AoD is considered as a feature of several ML models, which is capable of capturing an NLoS propagation's angular spread.
+In \cite{Huang2020}, a power angle spectrum containing AoA and AoD is considered a feature of several ML models capable of capturing an NLoS propagation's angular spread.

 Second, suppose we label a user's coordinates on which the corresponding PEs are collected.
 Then, the resultant DP algorithm becomes a regression to estimate the user's location directly, called FBP \cite{Vo2015}.
 A different PE has been used as a fingerprint, such as received signal strength \cite{Yiu2017}, CSI \cite{Wang2016TVT}, and RTT \cite{Hashem2020}.
-However, a single fingerprint approach is prone to the wireless environment's slight changes due to weather, user density, mobility, etc. It is thus recommended to use heterogeneous fingerprints \cite{Zhou2021, Li2019} or cooperate with nearby devices \cite{Chen2016}, leading to making the algorithm more robust against dynamic environment change.
+However, a single fingerprint approach is prone to the wireless environment's slight changes due to weather, user density, and mobility.
+Thus, it is recommended to use heterogeneous fingerprints \cite{Zhou2021, Li2019} or cooperate with nearby devices \cite{Chen2016}, making the algorithm more robust against dynamic environment change.